A tale of two moduli spaces: logarithmic and multi-scale differentials: The Hodge DR conjecture

 \section{The Hodge DR conjecture}

-In this section we present several equivalent constructions of the universal line bundle introduced in \ref{sec:intro:hodge_DR}, discuss its various properties, and prove \ref{thm:HDR_k_is_0}.
+In this section we present several equivalent constructions of the universal line bundle introduced in~\ref{sec:intro:hodge_DR}, discuss its various properties, and prove~\ref{thm:HDR_k_is_0}.

-As explained in \ref{sec:intro:hodge_DR}, the projectivized space of (generalised) multi-scale differentials comes with a map to the projectivized Hodge bundle, by taking the differential at top level, and allowing it to vanish at all lower levels.
+As explained in~\ref{sec:intro:hodge_DR}, the projectivized space of (generalized) multi-scale differentials comes with a map to the projectivized Hodge bundle, obtained by taking the differential at the top level, and allowing it to vanish at all lower levels.
 Pulling back $\ca O(1)$ from the Hodge bundle gives a line bundle on the generalized multi-scale space.
 We begin by giving several equivalent versions of this construction.

-First we write out explicitly the objects of the fibred category $\bb P(\cat{Rub})$:
+First we write out explicitly the objects of the fibered category $\bb P(\cat{Rub})$: